- Docker image

 To use a custom

-config.ini file to set run parameters (see below), you need to extract the
+config.ini file to set run parameters (see below), use the template

 BUSCO is being developed and tested on multiple distributions of Linux (e.g. Arch Linux, CentOS, Ubuntu).
 We do not support MacOS but BUSCO should work on it, although Augustus seems to cause troubles on some BSD-derived systems, including MacOS.
 Consider the Docker container if you work on incompatible environments.

-A full installation of BUSCO requires Python 3.3+ (2.7 is not supported by v4), BioPython, tBLASTn 2.2+, Augustus 3.2.1+, Prodigal, HMMER3.1+, SEPP, and R + ggplot2 for the plotting companion script.
+A full installation of BUSCO requires Python 3.3+ (2.7 is not supported from v4 onwards), BioPython, pandas, BBMap, tBLASTn 2.2+, Augustus 3.2+, Prodigal, Metaeuk, HMMER3.1+, SEPP, and R + ggplot2 for the plotting companion script.
 Some of these tools are necessary only for analysing certain type of organisms and input data, or for specific run modes.

 Please make sure that each software package listed above works INDEPENDENTLY of BUSCO before attempting to run any BUSCO assessments.

-Relevant parameters given to BUSCO are propagated to third-party tools (e.g. nb of cpus).
+Relevant parameters given to BUSCO are propagated to third-party tools (e.g. number of cpus).
 Their default configuration should not be changed for BUSCO runs.